 History

-To meet the requirements of the Fiscal Year (FY) 2017 National Defense Authorization Act (NDAA), the Secretary of Defense directed DSCA to establish the Security Cooperation Workforce Development Program and lead the Department’s education, training, and certification program per 10 USC §384.
-In September 2019, DSCA established DSCU and added the School of Security Cooperation Studies (SSCS) as a DSCU component to support the DSCA requirement to train, certify, and provide for the long-term development of the Security Cooperation workforce at home and abroad.
+To meet the requirements of the Fiscal Year (FY) 2017 National Defense Authorization Act (NDAA), the Secretary of Defense directed DSCA to establish the Security Cooperation Workforce Development Program and lead the Department’s education, training, and certification program per Title 10 U.S. Code Section 384.
+In September 2019, DSCA established the Defense Security Cooperation University (DSCU) and added the School of Security Cooperation Studies (SSCS) as a DSCU component to support the DSCA requirement to train, certify, and provide for the long-term development of the security cooperation workforce at home and abroad.

 DSCU’s role was further expanded in April 2021 when the Institute for Security Governance (ISG), Defense Institute of International Legal Studies (DIILS), and other international training and education programs were brought under its umbrella, thus broadening the scope of the University to include program implementation.
-In FY2023, in response to the National Defense Strategy Implementation plan, DSCU established the foundation of the Defense Security Cooperation Service (DSCS); developed the Research, Analysis, and Lessons Learned Institute; and launched Security Cooperation Certification 2.0.
-It also established the College of Strategic Security Cooperation and welcomed the Defense Resources Management Institute (DRMI) as the fifth DSCU component.
+In FY 2023 DSCU established the foundation of the Defense Security Cooperation Service (DSCS); developed research, analysis, and lessons learned capabilities; and established the College of Strategic Security Cooperation as a DSCU component.

 Partnerships